Working with QTIPOC** and BME LGBTQIA+*** Clients

 The work is delivered via an Integrative psychotherapeutic and Intersectional lens.
 The lens draws on Queer Theory, Black Issues Theory, Systemic & Intercultural Theory, a common-sense integration of Trauma Theory, and promotes Affirmative Practice and a Proactive Approach (to name some of the influences).

-Weekend 1 – The Essentials – Working Affirmatively with QTIPOC / LGBTQIA+ BME Clients
+Weekend training – Working Affirmatively with QTIPOC / LGBTQIA+ BME Clients

 7th and 8th September 2019 – Registration from 10 for 10.30 start – 5.30

-The workshops will enable Counselling and psychotherapy practitioners to:
+The workshop will enable Counselling and Therapy practitioners to:

 - Explore working Intersectionally with Gender and Sexually Diverse (GSD) clients;